New employee development plan with Free Examples in PDF & Excel

 What is career pathing

 Career Pathing is more of a leadership development plan, 3 to 5+ years out, wider in scope than an action plan, intending to groom employees to senior management

 - It may include a position growth path, working in multiple departments or roles, gaining additional education, executive mentoring, travel between locations, skills development, etc. as needed

 An employee development plan (EDP) is a focused, short term performance growth plan

 - It is a recurring quarterly growth tool that enables the employee to master a bucket of job role skills masterfully and permanently

 - It focuses only on a few urgent growth priorities at a time

-- It is short-term, quarter by quarter performance improvement, and growth plan
+- It is short-term, quarter by quarter performance improvement plan

 - It maintains employee performance metrics